Plans and Pricing𓆑

 ✓ Pickup includes drop-off of cleaned, lined WWN bucket

-✓ Customer receives up to 30 lbs. of free compost annually, after that compost can be purchased at a discount
+✓ Customer receives free compost annually, based on total weight of food scraps collected, after that compost can be purchased at a discount

 Weekly, business pick-up